-- If you have read the material on this page and are still unsure of whether or not you need a waiver, please contact Allison Loomis.
-If Allison is unavailable and your activity is about to begin, please err on the side of caution and use the waiver that you believe is most appropriate for your type of activity.
+- If you have read the material on this page and are still unsure of whether or not you need a waiver, please contact Risk Management and Insurance.
+If the office is unavailable and your activity is about to begin, please err on the side of caution and use the waiver that you believe is most appropriate for your type of activity.

 - The only University-approved forms are those posted to this site.
 These forms are periodically updated so be sure to use the currently-posted forms.
 All University-approved forms are marked as such.
-If an outside organization has supplied an alternate form for your activity or group, you must consult with Allison Loomis.
+If an outside organization has supplied an alternate form for your activity or group, you must consult with Risk Management and Insurance.

 - No one is permitted to alter the content of these forms without specific approval from Risk Management and Insurance Office.

 - Using documents and information provided on this site does not give you permission for your particular Experience.
 That permission must come from the appropriate University department or office before you may use these forms.